Oluwanifemi109/web-scraping-largest-companies-wikipedia/README.md

 ---

-The notebooks use only `requests` and `BeautifulSoup` for scraping and `pandas` for cleaning/exporting — no Selenium or paid APIs.
+The notebooks use only `requests` and `BeautifulSoup` for scraping and `pandas` for cleaning/exporting.

 ## 🗃️ Output Files
 Cleaned datasets are saved in the `/data` folder: